dotmet/chatgpt_webui/README.md

 # chatgpt_webui
-Build an WebUI of ChatGPT with multiple authentication method using Gradio and revChatGPT
+Build a WebUI of ChatGPT with multiple authentication methods using Gradio and revChatGPT

 (Based on [revChatGPT](https://github.com/acheong08/ChatGPT) and [Gradio](https://gradio.app/))